Defending Yourself Against False Allegations Of Child Abuse

 - Allow any investigations launched to proceed.
 The legal processes that are in place protect children who are truly in danger.

 Contact My Law Firm Today

-Mike G Law can help Tampa Bay clients fight false allegations of child abuse or other sex offenses.
+Mike G Law can help Tampa Bay clients fight false allegations of child abuse or other sex offenses, as well as those who have been falsely accused of child molestation.
 To obtain assistance, call the office at 813-221-4303, or contact me online.